mbatoul/textbooks/README.md

 # Textbooks

-Collection of math and CS textbooks
+Collection of math and CS textbooks (freely available)